 - Capacity to carry a minimum of one liter of water (although it is strongly recommended to carry 3 liters)

-- Official race bib (to be given to each competitor at the mandatory team briefing)
+- Official race bib (to be given to each competitor at registration)

 MANDATORY GEAR FOR EACH TEAM